amch-med23/printf/README.md

-This is the README.md file for the printf project. this must be as form of a printf document.
+This is the printf Project, where we program a function like standard printf in C.